WebOrigami/docs/src/content/concepts/tutorial.md

 <span class="tutorialStep"></span> Switch to the tree diagram window and refresh it to view your site's updated structure.

-The virtual `thumbnails` folder contains a set of thumbnail images _that do not exist_ in any persistent form.
+The virtual `thumbnails` folder in the diagram contains a set of thumbnail images _that do not exist_ in any persistent form.
 They are potential images that are only created when you ask for them.

 <span class="tutorialStep"></span> In the tree diagram, click a box for a real image like `images/van.jpg` to preview it.